ruddfawcett/RFGravatarImageView/README.md

 ### Installation without CocoaPods

-Just drag the RFGravatarImageView folder into your project and import it.
-You'll also have to download SDWebImage, which you can grab here: [SDWebImage repository](https://github.com/rs/SDWebImage).
+Just drag the `RFGravatarImageView` folder into your project and import it.
+You'll also have to download [SDWebImage](https://github.com/rs/SDWebImage).

 ```obj-c
 #import 'RFGravatarImageView.h'